-But do ScalpMED products contain research-backed ingredients for hair growth or are these just marketing claims?
+But do ScalpMED products contain research-backed ingredients for hair growth?
 Is ScalpMED for Men or ScalpMED for Women better-formulated?
-Do the products contain any additive ingredients that are questionable from a health perspective?
+Do the products contain any unhealthy additives?
 And how do real users rate and describe the effects of ScalpMED?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in ScalpMED products based on medical studies to give our take on whether or not the brand is likely to be effective.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in ScalpMED for Men and ScalpMED for Women to give our take on whether or not the brand is likely to cause hair regrowth, and whether or not it's healthy.

 ScalpMED for Men Review

-ScalpMED for Men is primarily composed of two topical treatments called "Nutrisol" and "Vitadil-5A," the ingredients of which are shown above.
+ScalpMED for Men is primarily composed of two topical treatments called "Nutrisol" and "Vitadil-5A," the ingredients of which are shown below:

 Retinol can promote hair growth according to a medical review published in the Biological and Pharmaceutical Bulletin journal.

-The study authors explain that the increase in hair growth from retinol alone was not statistcally significant, but when combined with minoxidil (which is an ingredient in Vitadil-5A), this ingredient was highly effective.
+The study authors explain that the increase in hair growth from retinol alone was not statistcally significant, but when combined with minoxidil (which is an ingredient in Vitadil-5A), this ingredient was highly effective for supporting hair growth.

 Panthenol is clinically shown to support a healthy scalp, as we documented in our Keranique reviews article, but we can't find any evidence that it directly causes hair growth.